DHready/MyBlog/data/md/the-world-of-ruoxiao.md

 ---
 # RuoXiao is Best

-LemoBook provides a powerful and user-friendly interface for managing your website's articles.
+RuoXiao provides a powerful and user-friendly interface for managing your website's articles.
 This guide will walk you through the process of viewing, editing, and creating new articles using the admin panel.

 ## Accessing the Article Management Section

-1. Log into the admin panel by navigating to `https://yourlemobooksite.com/admin` and entering your access password.
+1. Log into the admin panel by navigating to `/admin` and entering your access password.
 2. Once on the admin dashboard, locate and click on the "Manage Articles" or "Articles" option.

 ## Viewing Articles